du-phan/apero-soleil-website/SUPABASE_INTEGRATION_PLAN.md

 ## 2. **Target State**

 - **Data Source:** **Supabase private Storage bucket** hosts the latest GeoJSON file, updated daily.
-- **Backend:** API route fetches from the private bucket using the Supabase JS client and a service role key, with in-memory caching and expiry (e.g., 24h TTL).
+- **Backend:** API route fetches from the private bucket using the Supabase JS client and a service role key, with in-memory caching and expiry (**1 hour TTL**).
 - **Frontend:** No change needed; continues to fetch from `/api/terraces`.
 - **Benefits:**
-  - Always up-to-date within a day.
+  - Always up-to-date within an hour.
   - No need to redeploy for new data.
   - Fast responses via cache.
   - Data is protected from unauthorized access.